 Get free weekly activities sent to your inbox.
 Sign up now.

-Step 1: Get Inspired by reading or watching musical stories:
+Step 1: Get Inspired by reading or watching musical stories.

-Step 4: Make some sounds.
+Step 4: Make sounds!

-Step 7: Pick an outfit!
-It’s fun to wear something special when you’re doing something special.
-Invite kids to put together an outfit that they are excited to perform in.
+- Invite kids to put together an outfit that they are excited to perform in.
 Or, use fabric markers to turn old t-shirts into band shirts.